a2ankitrai/2KX7/Java/java_qna_1.md

 **A.**  The second prints `false` because `b1` and `b2` are references to different Integer objects.
 The first and third code fragments rely on autoboxing.
 Surprisingly the first prints true because values between -128 and 127 appear to refer to the same immutable Integer objects (Java's implementation of `valueOf()` retrieves a cached values if the integer is between -128 and 127), while Java constructs new objects for each integer outside this range.

+**Q.** Disadvantages of making Java objects immutable.

+**A.** The disadvantage is that you must create a new object to change its "value".
+If your class is representing something that "changes" frequently, you'll create a lot of objects, putting load on the garbage collector.

 ## Algorithm Analysis

 **Q.** How do I increase the amount of memory and stack space that Java allocates?